 - Glow: Wrap with warm-white fairy lights and add a few hanging paper snowflakes.

 Style tip: Keep it monochrome.
-White branches + warm lights = instant winter magic that looks expensive (it’s not).
+White branches plus warm lights equals instant winter magic that looks expensive (it’s not).

 2. Snowy Candle Jars With Cozy Glow